 Megan has steadily worked up the ranks of ARC after starting as a drug- screen collector.
 She has held a number of administrative and managerial roles within the company including Strategic Operations Manager, Denials Manager of Revenue Cycle, Residential Billing Supervisor, Associate Director of Residential Services, Director of Outpatient, Director of Outreach Services.
 Previously, she worked with Operation UNITE, promoting abstinence programs in KY schools, and with Hope Hills, where she worked with juveniles experiencing addiction.

-Megan brings more than 7 years of experience to the table of combating addiction in Kentucky.
+Megan brings more than a decade of experience to the table of combating addiction in Kentucky.
 She is known for her ability to network and her skills at process development and implementation, claim management, along with her knowledge of regulations, policies, and procedures promulgated by BHSO, AODE, and CARF.
-In 2014, she started a ministry in the Rowan County Jail focused on mentoring women struggling with addiction, as well as setting on the board with DOVES of Gateway.
+In 2014, she started a ministry in the Rowan County Jail focused on mentoring women struggling with addiction, as well as local community volunteer work.

-Megan is a certified peer support specialist and will be graduating in May with a Bachelors In Business Administration and a Bachelors in Information Technology at the University of the Cumberlands.
+Megan earned a Bachelors In Business Administration and a Bachelors in Information Technology at the University of the Cumberlands.
+She will be graduating in May with an MBA focused in Healthcare Administration.

-Paige Ross is the Vice President of Healthcare Operations.
-She is a graduate of Indiana Wesleyan University with a bachelor’s degree in nursing.
+Paige Ross is the Vice President of Medical Operations.
+She is a graduate of Indiana Wesleyan University.

 She has dedicated her nursing career to specializing in the treatment of behavioral health and addiction medicine.
-Through nursing leadership, Paige’s mission continues to remain the same- to create the best possible client experience delivering the highest quality of client outcome.
+Through nursing leadership, Paige’s mission continues to remain the same- to create the best possible client experience and deliver the highest quality of client outcome.

-When she is not working, Paige enjoys spending time with her family and traveling to anywhere warm and sunny.
+When she is not working, Paige enjoys spending time with her children and traveling to anywhere warm and sunny.

-Brianna Muncy serves as Senior Director of Operations at Addiction Recovery Care.
+Brianna Muncy serves as Associate Vice President of Operations at Addiction Recovery Care.
 In this team driven role, Brianna oversees the day to day operations of helping clients discover freedom from addiction.
 Brianna oversees residential and outpatient centers, client benefits and verification, and targeted case management services.

 Brianna has been with ARC since March of 2015 and has since helped shape the growth of our fast growing organization.
 Throughout her career with ARC she has been in various positions that have helped lead her to her position today.
 Brianna is goal oriented and strives to lead by example to the clients and employees she serves.